Protect forest now

 North Pacific tree frog

 Like most amphibian species, frogs also have excellent have excellent adhesion and climbing abilities.
-By means of the adhesive forces of the moist abdominal skin and the the undersides of their limbs, they attach themselves to the bark of tree bark.
+Using the adhesive forces of their moist belly skin and the undersides of their limbs, they attach themselves to tree bark.

 Licorice fern

-Compared to a 6% sucrose solution, the licorice fern is licorice fern is about 600 times sweeter, with a licorice-like licorice-like aftertaste.
+Compared to a 6% sucrose solution, the rhizomes of the licorice fern is about 600 times sweeter, with a licorice-like aftertaste.

-"Tree beard" grows longer and longer in the moist, clean air over longer and longer over decades.
+"Old Man's Beard" (a type of lichen) grows longer and longer over decades in the moist, clean air.
 They give the trees their fabulous green robe.

-A puma, also known as a mountain lion, is very agile and strong. powerful.
-It is able to jump from the ground up to 5.5 m high into a tree.
-It hides high up You can only see it when it wants to.
+A cougar, also known as a mountain lion, is highly agile and powerful.
+It can leap up to 5.5 meters into a tree from the ground.
+Far up in the branches, it hides – you only see it if it wants to be seen.

 Leaf lichens

-Lichens are combinations of one species of fungus and one type of algae.
-Fungus and algae are not viable on their own not viable on their own, they have formed an inseparable inseparable combination and thus form a new, independent new, independent species.
-In addition, bacterial colonies live live on the lichen and bind nitrogen from the air, which the fungus in the lichen body also gratefully absorbs. also gratefully absorbs.
+Lichens are combinations of a fungus species and an alga species.
+Neither the fungus nor the alga is viable on its own; they have formed an inseparable bond within the lichen, creating a new, independent organism.
+Additionally, bacterial colonies live on the lichen and bind nitrogen from the air, which the fungus in turn absorbs and uses within the lichen body.

-The leaf lichen, like the beard lichen, its large relative, binds carbon. its larger relative, binds carbon.
-If the lichens growing on lichens growing on the trees become too large and heavy heavy, they fall down and are decomposed on the forest floor decompose on the forest floor, releasing nutrients that in turn in turn promote the growth of the tree.
+The leaf lichen, like its larger relative, the beard lichen, absorbs carbon.
+When the lichens growing on trees become too large and heavy, they fall to the ground and decompose, releasing nutrients that, in turn, support the tree's growth.

 Woodpecker cave

-The breeding cavity is created by woodpeckers in order to lay eggs and raise the young.
-When the woodpeckers have left them, they are still used as a nesting as a nesting site or hiding place for many other animals. animals.
+The nesting cavity is created by woodpeckers to lay their eggs and raise their young.
+Once the woodpeckers have left, it is often used as a nesting site or shelter by many other animals.

 Small animals and insects

-Countless animal species find their habitat in the temperate rainforest: salamanders, frogs and snails snails enjoy the thick, moist moss cushions; Butterflies and beetles find their food in flowers, leaves, fruit and decaying wood, leaves, fruits and decaying wood.
-Together they are together they are an important part of the constant exchange in the ecosystem, which is fed by solar energy.
+Countless animal species find their habitat in the temperate rainforest: salamanders, frogs and snails enjoy the thick, moist moss cushions; butterflies and beetles find their food in flowers, leaves, fruit and decaying wood.
+Together, they form an essential part of the continuous exchange within the ecosystem, powered by solar energy.

 Blueberry bushes